 But there are a few things women can do to lower their risk of heart disease, including staying physically active, eating fruits and vegetables, reducing saturated fats, and increasing good fats.

 But making healthy changes to your diet can be easier said than done.
-To help get you started, we’ve asked Sarah Samaan, M.D., cardiologist on the medical staff at Baylor Regional Medical Center at Plano, to suggest a few heart healthy choices to add to your next grocery list.
+To help get you started, we’ve asked Sarah Samaan, M.D., cardiologist on the medical staff at Baylor Scott & White Medical Center - Plano, to suggest a few heart healthy choices to add to your next grocery list.

 Item 1: Walnuts: Hungry for a mid-morning snack?
 Walnuts include moderate amounts of heart-healthy fat and can help decrease risk factors for heart disease.
 Dr. Samaan suggests eating one ounce a day to help lower your cholesterol.
 An ounce is equivalent to 14 walnut halves, and provides between 160 to 200 calories, so it’s important to take the calories into consideration as well.

 Item 2: Whole grain cereal: Research shows that those who consume 2.5 servings of whole-grain foods a day have a lower risk of developing cardiovascular disease, including heart disease and stroke.